 Walk to the end of Mill Lane and around the corner to find Café Bacton (telephone Number 01692 652222).
 Hot and cold food to eat in or take-away, delivery service available.
 Open Monday to Saturday between 8am and 4pm.

 Blakeney Point is a National Nature Reserve and consists of 581 acres of shingle spit, saltings and dunes.
-On the sant spits west of Blakeney Point and occasionally on the Far Point there is a permanent colony of common seals often numbering over 300.
+On the sand spits west of Blakeney Point and occasionally on the Far Point there is a permanent colony of common seals often numbering over 300.
 Common Sea Lavendar can be seen flowering during July and you can also find the Marsh Samphire whose succulent shoots are edible and prized as a salad vegetable.
 Over 260 species of birds have been sighted, including the rare Blue-Throat and Wryneck.

 Access can be gained by foot along a three mile shingle bank from Cley Visitor Centre or by ferry boat from Morston or Blakeney Quay.
 Morston: John Bean's Boat Trips, 12 The Street, Marston 01263 740038 or Temple's Seal Trips, The Street, Marston 01263 740791.
 Blakeney: Bishop's Boats, Colin Bishop Ferry Service, Unique House, High Street, Blakeney 01263 740753